-Palazzo Garampi, was built in 1562 and destroyed in an earthquake in 1672.
+Palazzo Garampi, was originally built in 1562 and then destroyed in an earthquake in 1672.
 Francesco Garampi reconstructed it in 1687.

 The Monument to Pope Paul V is in the middle of Piazza Cavour and it has been in the same place since 1614.
 This Pope persecuted Galileo Galilei and that’s why people remember him today.

 The Galli Theatre, constructed between 1842 and 1857 is also in Piazza Cavour.
 The local authorities fully restored it after the damage in the 1943 bombing raid.

 TEMPIO MALATESTIANO AND CASTEL SISMONDO

 Tempio Malatestiano is an unfinished cathedral church of Rimini.
-It takes its popular name from Sigismondo Pandolfo Malatesta.
-He commissioned its reconstruction by the famous Renaissance theorist and architect Leon Battista Alberti, around 1450.
+It takes its name from Sigismondo Pandolfo Malatesta.
+He commissioned its construction by the famous Renaissance theorist and architect Leon Battista Alberti, around 1450.
 There is a fresco inside of the church, painted by Piero della Francesca – one of my favourite early Renaissance Italian masters – portraying Malatesta kneeling before the saint.
 You will immediately recognise this church because of its white marble facade.

-The ruler of Rimini, Sigismondo Pandolfo Malatesta, built Castel Sismondo, however only the central nucleus of the structure remains.
+The ruler of Rimini, Sigismondo Pandolfo Malatesta, built Castel Sismondo, but only the central nucleus of the structure remains.
 Construction started in 1437 and lasted 15 years.
 Malatesta himself designed it, although several architects worked on its construction.
 One of them was Filippo Brunelleschi, who visited Rimini for two months in 1438.

-Originally, a large moat surrounded the castle-palace, while walls were thick enough to bear the impact of new artillery pieces of that period.
-The central part of the castle was the Malatesta residence, with rooms decorated with tapestries, curtains and frescoes.
+Originally, a large moat surrounded the castle, while walls were thick enough to bear the impact of new artillery pieces of that period.
+The central part of the castle was Malatesta’s residence, with rooms decorated with tapestries, curtains and frescoes.
 Malatesta died there in 1468.
 The local carabinieri turned the castle into barracks in 1821.
 Five years later, they demolished the external walls and filled the moat.
-After long neglect, the authorities have now fully restored and have brought the castle back to its former glory.
+After long neglect, the authorities have now fully restored it back to its former glory.

 THE REST OF RIMINI